How many times have you thought you made the wrong choice?

 I live in a rental.
 There was a time I felt like a failure for not yet owning a home.
 I had not met the requirements about the life I had decided I was “supposed” to be living by the time I was “supposed” to be living it.

-Worse yet, I live in a fancy neighbourhood.
-They own, I rent.
-“Clearly,” my conclusion used to be, “I don’t belong in this neighbourhood.”
+Worse yet, I live in a neighbourhood of mostly owners.
+They own, I rent so Clearly, my conclusion used to be, “I don’t belong in this neighbourhood.”

-- I made a conscious decision to take in a bit less income to purchase more time for my family.
+- Many years ago, I made a conscious decision to take in less income & purchase more family time.

 - I knew I might delay homeownership as a result.